Helicopter crashes into crane on London tower, kills two

 Roads around the area including a route over the Thames were closed off, and bus and rail services were affected.

-The Department of Transport's crash investigation unit said it had launched an inquiry and it could be several months before it produced a definitive report.
+Builder Brookfield Multiplex said the tower's 52 floors house 212 luxury flats.
+Media reports have suggested apartments could go for as much as 50 million pounds.

-Neither the tower's developer, Berkeley Group, nor police would speculate on the cause of the crash.
+"Fortunately for us we have done a full headcount and there are no injuries or fatalities among anyone on the site," said Tony Pidgley, chairman of developer Berkeley Group BKG.L.

-Helicopters should normally fly 500 feet above tall structures.
+Neither he nor police would speculate on the cause of the crash but helicopters should normally fly 500 feet (150 metres)above tall structures.
 Despite its proximity to landmarks such as the headquarters of Britain's MI6 international intelligence agency, police quickly ruled out an attack by militants.

 "There's nothing to suggest any terrorism link," said a spokesman for London's Counter Terrorism Command.